Michael Jackson to play alongside John Lennon, Mahatma Gandhi

 The 25-year-old's real name is Carlos Adriano Sousa Cruz but he is usually known by his nickname which he earned for his eccentric goal celebration where he imitates the late American pop star's dance.

-Also known as Adriano Michael Jackson, he will line up alongside defender John Lennon, who was baptised John Lennon Silva Santos, and Mahatma, full name Mahatma Gandhi Heber Pio, at the midtable side.
+Also known as Adriano Michael Jackson, he will line up alongside defender John Lennon, who was baptized John Lennon Silva Santos, and Mahatma, full name Mahatma Gandhi Heber Pio, at the midtable side.

 The squad also includes a player known as Rafael Gladiador (Gladiator).